wxyz-abcd/node-haxball/README.md

     - `version`: Haxball's expected version number.
 Defaults to: `9`.
     - `noVariableValueChangeEvent`: if `true`, disables the mechanism that enables variable value change event which in turn improves performance while reaching a variable's value that was defined by any `Addon.defineVariable` function.
 (Variable will have a directly accessable, actual value; instead of a property that points to the actual variable.)
 Defaults to: `false`.
     - `noWebRTC`: If `true`, skips the WebRTC initialization.
 Needed to be able to use the API functions that are not related to networking in environments without WebRTC support.
 Defaults to: `false`.
+    - `identityToken`: A token that represents a user data in a database of a custom proxy/backend server.
+Defaults to `null`.

 - `OperationType`: Different types of operations that are being used by Haxball.
 Should be used to understand what kind of message we are dealing with inside callback `onOperationReceived`.
 - `VariableType`: Different types of variables that can be defined in a Plugin or a Renderer with its corresponding `defineVariable` function.
 Should be used in a GUI environment.